omarchehab98/CSCC01-Team6/README.md

 * Provisional Burndown Chart
 * Sprint Execution
 * Execution Burndown Chart
+* Task Breakdown (From Sprint 3 onwards)

-As well as a breakdown of the tasks from the kanban board for each deliverable
+As well as a breakdown of the tasks from the kanban board for each deliverable Task breakdowns before Sprint 3 are contained in the Deliverable 3 Task Breakdown file.

 ### Development Environment